-There are many things that can be used to describe the Shawnee leader Tecumseh.
+Many things can be used to describe the Shawnee leader Tecumseh.
 Hero, Legend, Warrior, Hunter.
 Like many who fought in the war, Tecumseh’s name only became larger after his death, following in the line of those like Perry, Harrison, Brock, and Secord.
-But war was in Tecumseh’s blood, despite him wanting nothing more than peace.
+But the war was in Tecumseh’s blood, despite him wanting nothing more than peace.
 Born in the latter half of the 1760s in the Ohio Valley, he was born into conflict.
-His true name, Tecumethe, meaning shooting star, was given to him as he was born under such an astrological sign, however history has named him Tecumseh.
-The Shawnee had been forced to live at nomads, scattered across the United States after the American Revolution, for they had sided with the British, and that alliance had done little for them, landing them in the ever expanding American people.
+His true name, Tecumethe, meaning shooting star, was given to him as he was born under such an astrological sign.
+However, history has named him Tecumseh.
+The Shawnee had been forced to live as nomads, scattered across the United States after the American Revolution, for they had sided with the British.
+That alliance had done little for them, landing them in the ever-expanding American people.

-But he had a vision, inspired by the work of fellow native, and British hero of the American Revolution, Joseph Brant, Tecumseh and his brother, Tenskawatawa began to gather the displaced natives together forming a confederacy at the settlement of Prophetstown near the Tippecanoe and Wabash River.
-It was there action that put them in direct conflict with the newly created Indiana Territory’s governor, William Henry Harrison.
+Tecumseh’s life could be defined as being constantly on the receiving end of American manifest destiny.
+Treaty after treaty, conflict after conflict, much of the Indigenous population of what would become the old American North-West found themselves being pushed further and further off their traditional territories.
+Life under the British had been no better, but minor skirmishes were turning into full-scale war.
+After the American Revolution, to further extend their influence, the fledgling United States of America began a fight to take control of the Northwest, the North-West Indian War, fought from 1786 to 1795, ending with the Battle of Fallen Timbers near modern-day Maumee, Ohio and the Treaty of Greenville forced many of the peoples who fought in the battle to give up large amounts of land to the hungry Americans.
+Techumseh, taking note of the Mohawk War Leader Thayendanegea (Joseph Brant), called for the unification of all Indigenous peoples.
+Tecumseh and his brother, Tenskawatawa (The Prophet), led a large group of people and established Prophetstown in 1808.
+Located near the confluence of the Wabash and Tippecanoe Rivers, the settlement grew.
+While many other indigenous peoples flocked to the call to form a great confederacy, it put them in direct conflict with the newly minted governor of the Northwest Territory, William Henry Harrison.
 While they did not directly attack American settlers, they did conduct raids against them.
-Harrison had been tasked with gaining land titles from the native occupants, and the teachings of the two Shawnee leaders was not helping in this.
+Harrison had been tasked with gaining land titles from the native occupants, and the two Shawnee leaders’ teachings were not helping in this.
 But neither side wanted conflict.
-But with the signing of the Treaty of Fort Wayne, Tecumseh went to finally meet with Harrison in 1810.
-His ultimatum, nullify the treaty or there would be war.
-Harrison refused to back down, so Tecumseh went to Fort Amhurstburg to meet with the British.
-England was already on rocky ground with the Americans following the Chesapeake-Leopard Affair, but provided weapons and ammunition.
+But with the signing of the Treaty of Fort Wayne, Tecumseh finally met with Harrison in 1810.
+His request, nullify the treaty, or there would be war.
+Harrison refused to back down, so Tecumseh went to Fort Amherstburg to meet with the British.
+England was already on rocky ground with the Americans following the Chesapeake-Leopard Affair but provided weapons and ammunition.
 It was Tecumseh’s constant trips to gather more tribes to his cause that both saved and damned him.
-While he was away, Harrison at the front of 1,000 troops went to Prophetstown in an attempt to find a peaceful resolution to the situation.
-However the battle that ensued saw the settlement of Prophetstown destroyed.
+While he was away, Harrison, at the front of 1,000 troops, went to Prophetstown to find a peaceful resolution to the situation.
+However, the battle that ensued saw the settlement of Prophetstown destroyed.
 Tecumseh had no choice but to head north.

 Written with Files from: